nlsg/nvim/README.md

 # nvim

-##a minimalistic nvim setup
+a minimalistic nvim setup
 =========================
-this vim configuration is optimized for interactive development especially interpreted languages like bash and python.
+this vim configuration is optimized for interactive development especially interpreted languages like bash, python.
  ```
 ┌────────────────────────────────────────────────────────────┐
 │Tabs░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░│